kohutdb/repc/README.md

 # repc

 Simple yet powerful JSON-RPC client for JavaScript and Node.js.
+If you need a server, try [sepc](https://github.com/kohutd/sepc).

 ## Installation